Remarks on the existence of minimal models of log canonical generalized pairs: Preliminaries

 If, moreover, $\varphi$ is a birational contraction, and $X'$ is not necessarily $\Q$-factorial if $X$ is not $\Q$-factorial (but $X'$ is required to be $\Q$-factorial if $X$ is $\Q$-factorial), then the map $ \varphi $ is called a \emph{Mori fiber space (in the usual sense) of $ (X,B+M) $ over $ Z $}. \end{enumerate} \end{dfn}

 We emphasize that in Definition \ref{dfn:MM_MFS} we allow a minimal model (resp.\ Mori fiber space) in the sense of Birkar-Shokurov to be lc and not only dlt; see \cite[Remark 2.4]{Hash18a} and \cite[p.\ 34, Comment]{Tsak21} for the justification.
-We also remark that the g-pair $ (X',B'+M')$ in Definition \ref{dfn:MM_MFS} is lc.
-Indeed, if it is a (good) minimal model (in any sense) of $ (X,B+M) $, then this follows immediately from \cite[Lemma 2.8(i)]{LMT}, while if it is a Mori fiber space (in any sense) of $ (X,B+M) $, then this follows from the above inequalities on discrepancies.
+Furthermore, the g-pair $ (X',B'+M')$ in Definition \ref{dfn:MM_MFS} is lc.
+Indeed, if it is a (good) minimal model (in any sense) of $ (X,B+M) $, then this follows immediately from \cite[Lemma 2.8(i)]{LMT23}, while if it is a Mori fiber space (in any sense) of $ (X,B+M) $, then this follows from the above inequalities on discrepancies.

 We briefly discuss now the differences between the aforementioned two notions of a minimal model of a given g-pair.
 It is easy to check that minimal models in the usual sense and in the sense of Birkar-Shokurov coincide (modulo $\Q$-factoriality) in the klt case; see \cite[Remark 2.4(iii)]{Bir12b} and \cite[Subsection 2.2.4]{Tsak21}.
 The following result, which is an immediate consequence of Proposition \ref{prop:mainprop}, allows us to compare these two notions in the lc case as well, cf.\ \cite[Lemma 2.9(ii)]{LT22a}, \cite[Theorem 1.2(a)]{LT22b}.